What is Languedoc?

-- Red – Red wines account for the majority of production from the AOPs of Languedoc.
+- Red – Red wines account for the majority of production from the AOCs of Languedoc; 76% of total production.
 The wines are primarily blends and feature Grenache, Syrah, Mourvèdre, Carignan, Cinsault.

 - Sparkling – The traditional method of sparkling wine production was actually discovered in Limoux.
 There are written records which date to 1531 and describe this discovery.
 Today Languedoc’s sparkling wines are produced in Limoux from Mauzac, Chenin Blanc and/or Chardonnay.

 - Sweet – There are four sweet wine appellations in Languedoc and all produce wines made from the Muscat grape and are fortified with grape spirits in the “vin doux naturel” style.